-As at 31 December 2016, the company's current assets exceeded its current liabilities by $\leq 96,516$ (2015: deficiency of $\leq 424,573$ ).
+As at 31 December 2017, the company's current liabilities exceeded its current assets by $\leq 1,607,666$ (2016: net current assets of $\leq 96,516$ ).
 The company has managed to address the deficiency during the course of the year through a programme of active liquidity management.
 This has also enabled the company to anticipate its bank repayment commitments.
 The Directors continue to adopt the going concern assumption in the preparation of the company's financial statements.
 In the opinion of the Directors, taking cognisance of the short-term funding arrangements together with the long-term liquidity and capital management programmes, there is no material uncertainty which may cast significant doubt on the company's ability to continue operating as a going concern.

-Standards, interpretations and amendments to published standards effective in 2016
+Standards, interpretations and amendments to published standards effective in 2017

-In 2016, the company adopted new standards, amendments and interpretations to existing standards that are mandatory for the company's accounting period beginning on 1 January 2016.
-These standards, amendments and interpretations which are effective for the financial year beginning on 1 January 2016 are not material to the company.
+In 2017, the company adopted new standards, amendments and interpretations to existing standards that are mandatory for the company's accounting period beginning on 1 January 2017.
+These standards, amendments and interpretations which are effective for the financial year beginning on 1 January 2017 are not material to the company.